usgs/wdfn-blog/content/beyond_basic_plotting.md

 -   [ggplot2 cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf)
 -   [ggplot2 reference guide](http://ggplot2.tidyverse.org/reference/)

 In the [Introduction to R](https://owi.usgs.gov/R/training-curriculum/intro-curriculum) class, we have switched to teaching ggplot2 because it works nicely with other tidyverse packages (dplyr, tidyr), and can create interesting and powerful graphics with little code.
-While `ggplot2` has many useful features, this blog post will explore how to create figures with multiple `ggplot2` plots.
+While `ggplot2` has many useful features, this post will explore how to create figures with multiple `ggplot2` plots.

 You may have already heard of ways to put multiple R plots into a single figure - specifying `mfrow` or `mfcol` arguments to `par`, `split.screen`, and `layout` are all ways to do this.
 However, there are other methods to do this that are optimized for `ggplot2` plots.